yandex-cloud/docs/en/overview/api.md

 # Yandex.Cloud APIs

-The Yandex.Cloud services offer APIs that you can use to automate repeatable tasks, build plugins, and other applications for managing cloud resources.
+The Yandex.Cloud services offer APIs that you can use to create automated systems, plugins, and other applications for managing cloud resources.

 To learn more, read [Yandex.Cloud API concepts](../api-design-guide/).